gvwilson/thirdbit/src/fiction/iffy/index.md

-hadn't included fleeing from Marines in the backayonder, but there was no time to think about that, no time to think about whether Edson had a plan because even downhill on the world's best highway there was no way they could move as fast as what was coming for them.
+hadn't included fleeing from Marines in the backayonder, but there was no time to think about that, no time to think about whether Edson had a plan because even going downhill on the world's best road there was no way they could move as fast as what was coming for them.

 Up, down, up again—the forest dropped out of sight